About Us - JCCP constitution

 The objects of the JCCP have been logged at Companies House and are as follows:

-• The Charity's objects are to promote the health and safety of, and protection of the public by the development and promotion of high standards of practice among non-surgical cosmetic practitioners and hair restoration surgeons, including by (but not limited to):
+The charity's purpose is to promote public health, safety, and protection by developing and promoting high standards of practice among non-surgical cosmetic practitioners and hair restoration surgeons.
+This includes:

-• defining, creating and maintaining an effective structure to inform the standard of professional education and training amongst non-surgical cosmetic practitioners and hair restoration surgeons, including maintaining a register of approved education and training providers;
+• Defining and maintaining an effective structure to set the standard for professional education and training among non-surgical cosmetic practitioners and hair restoration surgeons, including maintaining a register of approved education and training providers.

-• working with professional regulated statutory bodies who are engaged with non-surgical cosmetic practice to agree appropriate processes for joint working with regard to fitness to practice and Registrant conduct, informed by the standards of practice proficiency and safe practice set down by the JCCP;
+• Working with professional statutory regulatory bodies involved in non-surgical cosmetic practice to develop appropriate processes for joint action on fitness to practise and registrant conduct, guided by the standards of safe practice and proficiency established by the JCCP.

-• advancing the study and practice of non-surgical cosmetic interventions to inform and promote safe and effective practice standards for the public
+• Advancing the study and practice of non-surgical cosmetic procedures to ensure safe and effective standards for the public.

-• advancing the education of the public and promoting research for the public benefit in the field of non-surgical cosmetic and hair restoration treatments;
+• Educating the public and promoting research for public benefit in the field of non-surgical cosmetic and hair restoration treatments.

-• providing knowledge and advice to stakeholder bodies and organisations responsible for developing and maintaining clinical and practice-based standards for non-surgical treatments to ensure public safety;
+• Providing expert knowledge and advice to organisations responsible for developing clinical and practice-based standards for non-surgical treatments to enhance public safety.

-• publishing, operating and implementing a code of practice for Registrants in the interests of public protection
+• Publishing and implementing a code of practice for registrants to uphold public protection.

 Your session timed-out.